fbpx

 TUSKER HOUSE

-If you want to do a character meal at Animal Kingdom, Tusker House Restaurant is the ONLY place to go and you’ll want to make reservations.
+If you want a character meal at Animal Kingdom, Tusker House Restaurant is the ONLY place to go, and you’ll want to make reservations.

-The restaurant is visually stunning and it’s an immersive experience.
-We saw Mickey, Donald, Daisy, and Goofy and the kids got a kick of out all the special attention!
+The restaurant is visually stunning and immersive.
+We saw Mickey, Donald, Daisy, and Goofy, and the kids got a kick out of all the special attention!

 You can read all my Tusker House Tips and Tricks.